 In the event of our voluntary or involuntary dissolution, liquidation, or winding up, the holders of the convertible preferred stock shall receive a liquidation preference of \$10 per share and all accrued and unpaid dividends through the distribution date.
 Holders of any class or series of preferred stock ranking on the same basis as your convertible preferred stock as to liquidation shall also be entitled to receive the full respective liquidation preferences and any accrued and unpaid dividends through the distribution date.
-Holders of any class or series of a stribution date.
-Only after the preferred stock holders have received their liquidation preference and any accrued and unpaid dividends through the distribute assets to common stock holders or any of our other stock ranking junior to the shares of convertible preferred stock upon liquidation.
-If upon such dissolution, liquidation or winding up, we do not have enough assets to pay in full the amounts due on the convertible preferred stock and any other preferred stock ranking on the same basis with the convertible preferred stock as to liquidation, the holders of the convertible preferred stock and any other preferred stock will share ratably in any such distributions of our assets:
+Only after the preferred stock holders have received their liquidation preference and any accrued and unpaid dividends will we distribute assets to common stock holders or any of our other stock ranking junior to the shares of convertible preferred stock upon liquidation.
+If upon such dissolution, liquidation or winding up, we do not have enough assets to pay in full the amounts due on the convertible preferred stock and any other preferred stock ranking on the same basis with the convertible preferred stock as to liquidation, the holders of the convertible preferred stock and such other preferred stock will share ratably in any such distributions of our assets:

-- first in proportion to the liquidation preferences until the preferences are paid in full, and - · then in proportion to the amounts of accrued but unpaid dividends. - 33
+- first in proportion to the liquidation preferences until the preferences are paid in full, and - · then in proportion to the amounts of accrued but unpaid dividends.